vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 - Better - dedicated form object
     - Specific to presentation layer
     - Just what specific form needs, nothing extra
-    - Not always is form direct representation of domain object
+    - Form is not always a direct representation of domain object
     - Contains formatting and validation, type conversion to domain object

 ###Managing form object